 In fact, with the appointment of Mathilde Laurent as in-house perfumer, Cartier has entered a new era in fragrance; she is unquestionably one of the most exciting ‘noses’ on the planet,.
-Mathilde established the Maison de Cartier in the world of ‘haute parfumerie’ with Les Heures de Parfum: fragrances which take us round the clock with their different moods – and which has earned her several French Fragrance Foundation Awards.
+Mathilde established the Maison de Cartier in the world of ‘haute parfumerie’ with Les Heures de Parfum: fragrances (many of them ‘shareable’) which take us round the clock with their different moods – and which have earned her several French Fragrance Foundation Awards.

 Asked to characterise Cartier style, by perfume website Cafleurebon, Mathilde Laurent explained: ‘It is the same as in jewellery.
 We use wonderful ingredients and very few ingredients.
 When you have a wonderful diamond or stone, you don’t need to put many, many small stones of many colours – because you have a wonderful piece of jewellery already…’

-Mathilde Laurent’s creation of Cartier La Panthère has been widely acclaimed: a truly modern interpretation of the so-sophisticated Chypre fragrance family, with gardenia at its heart.
+Mathilde Laurent’s creation of Cartier La Panthère has been especially widely acclaimed: a truly modern interpretation of the so-sophisticated Chypre fragrance family, with gardenia at its heart.
 ‘This raw yet warm, feral yet fruity floral Chypre has me in a daze,’ commented Katie Chutzpah, Jasmine Award-winning blogger, calling it ‘a slinky beast’.
 The review continues: ‘Gardenias explode and are tamed with the crack of the whip, while Chypre-like mossiness and musk combine to make this concoction quite the temptress…’